 Our marriage has been through a lot—circumstances that most couples wouldn’t persevere through.
 But the fact that we did, proves not only that it’s possible, but even the most difficult circumstances don’t have to end your marriage.

-The Characteristics of a Strong Marriage
+Characteristics of a healthy marriage

-The reason I name grace as the number one element to a strong marriage is because, in marriage, you will hurt one another in more ways than you can count.
+The reason I name grace as the number one element to a strong marriage is that, in marriage, you will hurt one another in more ways than you can count.
 From grace flows all of the beautiful characteristics of love…

 Patience, kindness, forgiveness, perseverance.